PUT-PTM/STMRGBController/README.md

 Aplication: Android Studio 1.5.1, Java
 Microcontroller: Atmel Studio 7, C

+#How to connect
+PB3 - WS2812B x16
+PD0 (RX) - connect to TX BT
+PD1 (TX) - connect to RX BT
+PD2 - switch for change effects

 #How to run
 Just connect Your smartphone to BT module and enjoy it!